idaholab/moose/framework/doc/content/source/userobject/RadialAverage.md

 and `cosine` weights each point by $1+\cos (\frac{r}{r_0} \pi)$.

 !alert note
-The weights currently do not take into account the quadrature point weight in the quadrature.
+The weights mentioned above currently do not take into account the quadrature point weight.

 !syntax parameters /UserObjects/RadialAverage